Skip to content

 Antarctic krill (Euphrasia superba) are small crustaceans with huge, black eyes and small legs known as thoracopods.
 They feed normally on phytoplankton and are observed in huge numbers throughout the Southern Ocean.

-Krill generally tend to emigrate vertically inside the water column, growing to the floor and offering meals for predators at night and sinking into the depths during the day.
+Krill generally migrate vertically through the water column, rising to the surface at night to feed predators and sinking to the depths during the day.

-There is a predicted 500 trillion Antarctic krill inside the Southern Ocean, weighing 379 million tons.
-Scientists estimate that about half of that is consumed by seals, penguins, and whales, which rely upon krill as their foremost source of meals.
+There are an estimated 500 trillion Antarctic krill in the Southern Ocean, weighing 379 million tons.
+Scientists estimate that about half of that is consumed by seals, penguins, and whales, which rely on krill as their primary food source.

 Moreover, during whale migration season, krill provide a much-needed meal for tired predators.
 They get eaten in abundance, but it is all good for the continent’s ecosystem to stay balanced.

 Antarctic krill is likewise commercially harvested by humans, mainly within the Scotia Sea to the north of the Antarctic Peninsula.
-The foremost uses of harvested krill are aquaculture and aquarium feed, human nutritional dietary supplements, and bait in recreational fishing.
+The foremost uses of harvested krill are in aquaculture and aquarium feed, as dietary supplements for humans, and as bait for recreational fishing.

 The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) regulates and monitors Antarctic krill fisheries.